khchehab/rick-and-morty-app/README.md

 ### Project Structure

-Now that you've setup your project, let's talk about the project structure.
+Now that you've set up your project, let's talk about the project structure.

 It is recommended to following a logical structure for your project, in order to organize it and separate the files by logic, so that its not cluttered and messy and unorganized.